mate-academy/sql_peoplebase/README.md

 9. Create a query that would return the years of birth and the years of death of everyone who has died.
 The columns should be aliased `b` and `d` respectively.

     ```postgresql
     ...
-SELECT "Year of Birth" as b, "Year of Death" as d FROM people where  "Year of Death" IS null ...
+SELECT "Year of Birth" as b, "Year of Death" as d FROM people where  "Year of Death" IS NOT NULL ...
     ```

 10. Create a query that would return the list of all years of birth, without repetition: